 Be aware that resetting an AirTag will take it back to factory settings, so you’ll have to set it up again from scratch.
 Here’s how to hard reset AirTags:

-- Press down on the battery cover (the bit with the Apple Logo) and rotate it counter-clockwise.
+- Press down on the battery cover (the bit with the Apple logo) and rotate it counterclockwise

 - Remove both the cover and the battery underneath.

-- Put the battery back in and press down until you hear a sound indicating that the battery is connected.
+- Put the battery back in and press down until you hear a sound indicating the battery is connected.

 - After the sound ends, remove and replace the battery four more times for a total of five times.
 On the fifth battery insertion, the sound should be different from the other four times.
 This means the AirTag is ready to be paired again.

-- Replace the battery cover and rotate it clockwise to secure it.
+- Replace the battery cover and rotate it clockwise to secure it

-Your AirTag May Be Damaged
+Conclusion: Your AirTag May Be Damaged

 If there’s visible damage, contact Apple Support to see if you can get a replacement.
 If the damage is not visible, but you suspect it may be a hardware issue, you can also contact Apple Support for assistance.
 They may be able to diagnose the problem and provide a solution.